Do you want to create family memories with your kids but often get distracted by life? Yeah, it happens to all of us.

-I can honestly say doing this was the best thing I ever did with family.
-Both of my kids are now adults.
-We are still very close to each other because we took the time to create family memories when they were young.
+I can honestly say doing this was the best thing I ever did with my family, but it was work.
+We are still very close to my adult kids because we took the time to create family memories when they were young.

 Don’t get me wrong, I am not promising a perfect family.
 You will still have issues to work through together.
 The good times you create together will help you have a relationship to fall back on when you need it most–the teen years.

 Believe me, when you have a teen, there will be storms.
 This is when it is most important to keep doing things together as a family.
 And don’t let them talk you out of spending time together because they will try.